Challenges, Rules, and Elephants

 There are a few complete embarrassments, but I’m putting them here because that’s the spirit of the challenge, and the spirit of Song-A-Day in general.
 There was an elephant in the studio, however.

 The death of my grandmother was a somber ending to the previous Song-A-Day.
 That wouldn’t come close to the devastation I experienced with the loss of my youngest brother to cancer in December of 2017.
-It had only been about two weeks when Song-A-Day 2018 started.
+I had only been back home about two weeks when Song-A-Day 2018 started.
 I both looked forward to, and feared, the songwriting process.
 I needed to process, but didn’t want to think about it.
 Everything was raw and nothing made sense.

 This was the first year I succeeded in writing all 28 tracks for the month, and resulted in some new favorites and interesting experiments, including the first improvisational live performance that I would let anyone hear, a rare love song (sort of), a song my dog hates, and my first ever (gulp) country song.